Lochnivar/ashverse/characters/confederate/george-pickett.md

 - No Gettysburg failure in NTL
 - Respected but not yet legendary

-### The Lightning Raid (June 1864)
+### The Lightning Raid (June-July 1864)
-- Leads 18,000 men on raid
+- Leads 14,000 men on raid (Pickett's Flying Corps)
-- Threatens Washington
+- Deep penetration into Pennsylvania (~240-270 miles maximum)
+- Field's division destroyed at Carlisle, must improvise escape route
+- Kershaw saves the day (extends line, fights delaying actions)
-- Succeeds where others failed
+- Succeeds where others failed, but at terrible cost
-- Becomes hero
+- Becomes hero ("FORTY DAYS OF TERROR!")

 ### The Pursuit (July 1864)
 - Hancock chases him